ArshiaRx/Microprocessor-Systems/README.md

 # Microprocessor Systems - COE538
-This course deals with microprocessor based systems, with an emphasis on embedded system hardware and software design. his course is taken at TMU, formally known for Ryerson.
+This course deals with microprocessor based systems, with an emphasis on embedded system hardware and software design.
+This course is taken at TMU, formally known for Ryerson.
 (COE538)

 ##### You may refer to my contents, but COPYING them is strictly prohibited, as it would violate policy 60.